Infinity666/photon/docs/index.rst

 Structure
 ---------

-Photon aimes to be modular and can be divided into :ref:`core`, it's :ref:`utility` and some :ref:`tools`, provided through :ref:`photon` itself.
+Photon aimes to be modular and can be divided into :ref:`core`, it's :ref:`util` and some :ref:`tools`, provided through :ref:`photon` itself.

 .. toctree::
    :maxdepth: 2